 James H. Ward, III

-Lecturer; Senior Innovation Manager, JRM Construction Management
+Lecturer, Construction Administration; Senior Innovation Manager, JRM Construction Management

 James Ward is the Innovation Leader at JRM Construction, linking construction management systems to collaborative, 3D first workflows.
 A graduate of the Pratt Institute School of Architecture, his past roles include Visiting Lecturer at NYU and Pratt Institute, Leader of the BIM Logistics and Visualization Team at Tishman Construction, and Project Architect at the Rockwell Group.
 He is a specialist in Construction logistics.
 His work at Tishman primarily is on commercial high-rise developments in NYC but has extended to nuclear power plants in the US and Japan, Institutions in Washington D.C. and Highrise developments in the UK.